-The following section provides information regarding select Level 3 securities.
+The following section provides information regarding select Level 3 securities in both CSOC and CSOF.
 It includes a summary of the valuation techniques used and the sensitivity of the fair value of these securities to changes in input values.

 10. Fair Value Hierarchy (Cont'd)